Abdessamad139/Predict-recommendation-need/README.md

 Data_compress.csv.xz
 ```

-contains data extracted from the ASSISTments learning platform, this new data aggregate eight different features that represent the learner:
+Contains data extracted from the ASSISTments learning platform, this new data aggregate eight different features that represent the learner:

 **-Time spent.**